Andrea

 How to Pronounce Andrea

 Our model has identified 7 different pronunciations for the name Andrea.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 24.4% confident that Andrea is pronounced as AN-dree-uh.
-The next most likely pronunciation is AHN-dray-uh, at 19.2% confidence.
+Our model is 24.4% confident that Andrea is pronounced as AN-dree-uh, which has 3 syllables.
+The next most likely pronunciation is AHN-dray-uh, at 19.2% confidence, with 3 syllables.

 AN-DREE-uh (3 syllables)